 Any taxpayer who disagrees with an agency action is entitled to an appeal.
-Decisions of the local boards of equalization concerning property tax may be appealed to the Commission.
-Centrally assessed property tax assessments may be appealed directly to the Commission.
+Decisions of the local boards of equalization concerning property tax, as well as centrally assessed property tax assessments may be appealed to the Commission.
 The following information will assist you in the appeals process.

 You must appeal in writing, within 30 days of the date on the notice of the action that you are challenging.
 To appeal a claim for a refund for tax administered by Title 59, Chapter 10 of the Utah Code, you must appeal in writing within 90 days of the date on the notice of the action.

-Although your appeal need not be in any particular form, the following resources are available for your convenience:
+Although your appeal need not be in any particular form, the following links are provided to assist you.